rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

-13-19
-Babylon,
+13 Babylon, overthrown by God

-Restoration of Israel,
+14 Restoration of Israel,
 Song of contempt against the king of Babylon (Satan in the pit), God will strike down Assyria,
 Philistia,

-Moab,
+15-16 Destruction of Moab

+17
 Damascus,

+18
 Cush,
 ... harvast, and then gifts will be brought to the Lord of Hosts ...

-Egypt.
+19
+Egypt, delivered into harsh hands

 20 Isaiah naked and barefoot, as an omen against Egypt and Cush